louisitvn/slate/source/index.html.md

 ## API methods

-Since Emotsy Builder is a pure JavaScript library that accepts parameters during initialization, it can be integrated with any programming language or database system.
+Since BuilderJS is a pure JavaScript library that accepts parameters during initialization, it can be integrated with any programming language or database system.

 Its main function is to load an HTML template, allow users to make changes via visual drag-and-drop or source editing, and then submit those changes to the server for further handling, communication is made by **Ajax**.
-You can use PHP, Ruby, Python, Java, .NET, or any other server-side scripting language to handle Emotsy Builder requests.
+You can use PHP, Ruby, Python, Java, .NET, or any other server-side scripting language to handle BuilderJS requests.
 The distributable package also includes sample PHP scripts for saving, exporting, and more. exporting, and more.

-In the browser, you can interact with Emotsy Builder through its public methods
+In the browser, you can interact with BuilderJS through its public methods

 Method | Description
 --------------- | -------